zjwang21/MoE-LPR/README.md

 * `--topk`: how much experts are selected for each token.
 * `--aux_loss_coef`: the weight of the load balancing loss.

-The logs will log load balancing loss and the average scores per expert.
+The outputs will log load balancing loss and the average scores per expert.
 See more details about the hyperparameters in our paper.

 ### Language Priors Router Training